 Amsterdam

 No bike city-related list is complete without Amsterdam in it.
-It is one of the most bicycle-friendly cities, with high levels of bicycle infrastructure, planning and funding, tourism but also the negatives that include bike theft.
+It is one of the most bicycle-friendly cities, with high levels of bicycle infrastructure, planning and funding, also tourism but the negatives as well, including bike theft, losing bikes to the canals.
 When one hears Amsterdam, the picture of a bike parked by a canal comes to mind.

 The Netherlands has a very bike-friendly route including such cities as The Hague, Eindhoven, Almere, and Groningen.